-On the signup page, enter your info and use a real email address-one you can access-b/c they send you an email with the link to click to set up your password and get started.
-(Apparently Yahoo and AOL have some issues with SF, so if you normally use one of those, DON'T!
-Instead create a Gmail account to use just for this.)
-For Company, I just used "SJSU" but you can use whatever.
+On the signup page, enter your real name and use a real email address-one you can access-b/c they send you an email with the link to click on to set your password & get started.
+(Do NOT use a Yahoo, Hotmail or AOL account-they don't play nice with SF!
+To be safe, create new a Gmail account to use just for this.)
+For "Company," I just used "SJSU" but you can use anything.